 Water quality management will vary throughout all operations.
 Sprout producers should follow GMPs to minimize the potential for the introduction or spread of pathogens in processing water.
 The quality of water used should be dependent on the stage of the operation.
-Because of the potential for pathogen proliferation during the sprouting process, clean water could be used for initial washing stages, whereas water used later in the sprout production process (i.e., for the rinse following the seed disinfection and subsequent operations) should be of potable quality or at least clean water that is free of pathogens.
+Because of the potential for pathogen proliferation during the sprouting process, clean water could be used for initial washing stages, whereas water used later in the sprout production process (i.e., for the rinse following the seed disinfection and subsequent operations) should be of potable quality or at least clean water.